 What is Thai ice cream made of?

-We traditionally make Thai tea ice cream from Thai tea, milk, cream, sugar, and eggs.
-This unique tea blend flavour is what gives it its characteristic orange colour.
+The unique blend flavour of spices is what gives it its characteristic orange colour.
 If you're worried about your diet, don't be.
-Thai tea ice cream calories are only about 200kcal per serving.
+Thai tea ice cream calories are only about 165kcal per serving.

 What does Thai tea ice cream taste like?

-Our no churn Thai tea ice cream tastes like a delicate balance of sweet and rich, with a floral undertone from the tea blend.
-The tea used in Thai milk tea ice cream is usually a mix of different spices, including cardamom, cloves, and aniseed.
+Our no-churn Thai tea ice cream tastes like a delicate balance of sweet and rich, with a floral undertone from the tea leaf blend.
+The mix used in Thai milk tea ice cream is usually a combination of different spices, including cardamom, cloves, and aniseed.
 These spices all contribute to its unique flavour.

-We can also brew the Siamese spiced tea with milk, which adds to the richness of the overall dessert.
-If you're interested to learn more, you can check out our Thai milk tea recipe.
+We can also brew the Siamese spiced mix with milk, which adds to the richness of the overall dessert.
+You can check out our Thai milk tea recipe if you're looking for a sweet drink to go alone your dessert.

 All in all, the combination of these ingredients results in a smooth and creamy texture that is simply irresistible.